McCLIM/McCLIM/Backends/beagle/README.txt

     Presentation'.
     Need to check CLX implementation to see if this is the same...

+23. Large output histories: the transformations and geometry calculations go wrong when the output takes up more than 2^16 pixels; the medium should be used to account for this (it does in CLX) but for some reason it isn't.
+Can work around by changing every #x8000 in UPDATE-MIRROR-GEOMETRY (see sheets.lisp in core) to #x800000 (or larger) but this will fail eventually (i.e. with a large enough output history), so it needs sorting properly.

 -4.-  Pixmap support is not implemented; this means clim-fig drawing doesn't
     work.
     This is getting there, although not very efficiently; we are missing a